BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/Miscellaneous-items/README.md

 - The REXX Edit macro can be easily tested on individual members of source.
 While viewing a member, enter ANL#VIEW on the command line.
 - Some conditions can be more conveniently discovered in REXX.
 For example, using the Built-in SYSDSN command to test whether a member exists within a dataset, which might determine detailed attributes about the member name.
-- OPTIONS Output more can easily be produced from REXX.
+- OPTIONS output can be more easily produced from REXX.
 - A user who is familiar with the REXX language does not need to learn the methods of the Inventory Analyzer.